Frequently Asked Questions

 Why is this exploration project taking place?

-What are the goals of the 2023-24 NICE project?
+What were the goals of the 2023-24 NICE project?

 Facilitate next steps toward a merged ILS: